Aerial view of the Pittsburgh metro area

 What Is Pittsburgh Famous For?

-A diverse and highly educated population focused on the future.
+An educated population focused on the future.
 Distinctive food and culture you can only get in Pittsburgh.
 Robust infrastructure with easy access to the rest of the country.
 Attractive neighborhoods with an affordable price tag.
 Global companies and top-notch universities.
 Suffice it to say, Pittsburgh is famous for more than one thing.
 Let’s break it down.

 Diverse Demographics